Meyer Intelligence Request briefing

 The evidence that would change confidence, raise urgency, or narrow the recommendation.

-MI Analysts score the record before writing the implication.
+MI Analysts score the evidence before writing the implication.
 Attributable public records carry more weight than unsourced commentary.
-Community or social evidence may show early movement, but it stays directional until another source supports it.
+Community, social, or narrative signals may show early movement, but they stay directional until another source supports them.
 The note identifies the strongest source, the corroborating source, the unsupported claim, and the next item that would change confidence.
-When a decision is sensitive, the source-confidence note gives leadership a clear record of why the assessment was reasonable at the time it was made.
+For sensitive decisions, this gives leadership a defensible record of why the assessment was reasonable when the call was made.

 Client Name: [Redacted]